HomeSope Creek: The Name, and the Myth Built Around It

 And then it happened again.

-The same source states that Soap was removed from Georgia with Moses Daniel’s detachment on the Trail of Tears, alongside family members including Chuwee Soap and Jackson Soap.
+The same source states that Soap was removed from Georgia with Moses Daniel’s detachment on the Trail of Tears, alongside family members including Jackson Soap and Chuwee Soap.
 Muster rolls and ration records place the family on that forced route west.
 So much for the comforting old tale that local people told the guards to move along and leave him in peace.
 The legend offered a warm ending.
 The record offers none.

 The Name, and the Myth Built Around It